CDE: Concept-Driven Exploration for Reinforcement Learning: Related Work

 \subsection{Vision-based Reinforcement Learning}

 Existing works have explored both model-based and model-free RL approaches for visuomotor control.
 For model-based RL, PlaNet~\cite{PlaNet} learns environment dynamics from only image observations.
 Visual Foresight~\cite{visual_foresight} predicts future frames conditioned on past actions and current image observation.
-Without reversible access to MDP dynamics~\cite{model-based_RL}, model-free approaches are typically less efficient than model-based approaches.
+Without access to an explicit dynamics model~\cite{model-based_RL}, model-free approaches are typically less efficient than model-based approaches.
 Previous works have tried different methods to improve sample efficiency of model-free RL in image space.
 CURL~\cite{CURL} leverages contrastive learning to learn rich representations and thus accelerate policy learning.
 DrQ~\cite{DrQ} and DrQv2~\cite{DrQv2} apply image augmentation to the training process and achieve state-of-the-art performance on several DeepMindControl tasks.
 SEAR~\cite{SEAR-RL} learns agent and background representations through reconstruction.
 DEAR~\cite{DEAR} extends SEAR by maximizing distance between two representations but without background reconstruction.
-However, the above methods fail to focus on task-relevant objects, leading to inefficient exploratory actions.
-In contrast, CDE learns task-relevant visual concepts of target objects, leading to efficient and object-centric exploration.
+The above methods don't explicitly model task-relevant objects, potentially leading exploration to rely on global image features that include background variations and irrelevant signals.
+In contrast, CDE learns task-relevant visual concepts of target objects to promote more focused and efficient exploration.